-At Smart Dental Care, we believe quick, professional intervention is important for addressing critical dental emergencies.
-Our team of dedicated dental professionals treats every emergency with promptness and great care, so you can find relief and healing as soon as possible.
+At Smart Dental Care, we believe professional intervention is important for addressing critical dental emergencies.
+Our team of dedicated professionals treats every emergency with promptness and great care so you can find relief and healing as soon as possible.

 Dental Emergencies Need Quick, Professional Attention

 In times of dental crisis, a trip to the emergency room is not always the answer.
-Accidents, injuries, and severe toothaches require a competent dental professional to properly diagnose and treat the problem with the right knowledge and skills.
+Some accidents, injuries, and severe toothaches require a competent dental professional to properly diagnose and treat the problem.

 No two dental emergencies look precisely the same.
-However, if you or a loved one are experiencing one or more of the following symptoms, it’s important to seek prompt care:
+However, if you or a loved one are experiencing one or more of the following symptoms, you should seek prompt emergency dental care:

 - A severe toothache.